 DWCC also serves as the Northeast Regional facility responsible for the guidance and oversight of DPS&C offenders housed in twenty-seven local jail facilities, twelve Transitional Work Programs and one Reentry Reentry Program (female).

 Human Resources: The Human Resources Department manages all aspects of employment including recruitment, hiring, promotion, position control, payroll, and related benefits.
 Staff achievement and recognition is a vital component in meeting the institution’s mission and goals.

 Training: The DWCC Training Department is responsible for coordination of all preservice, in-service, and specialized training programs.
 Training curriculums are formulated based on position requirements, professional development needs, current correctional issues and new theories, techniques and technologies.

-Community Service: DWCC supplies offender work crews for litter pickup along approximately 1,465 miles of state and interstate highways in north Louisiana.
+Community Service: DWCC provides staff and offenders for participation in Project Clean Up in the DOTD district that includes Union and Lincoln parishes.
 Additionally, offender work crews provide general maintenance services to the Town of Homer and Haynesville along with providing assistance during emergency and natural disaster situations.
 Canine Units assist local law enforcement agencies in the apprehension of criminal suspects, drug detection, and other related public safety issues.